Champlain, Ontario

 Champlain is a township in eastern Ontario, Canada, in the United Counties of Prescott and Russell on the Ottawa River.
-It was formed on January 1, 1998, through the amalgamation of West Hawkesbury Township, Longueuil Township, Town of Vankleek Hill, and the Village of L'Orignal.
+It was formed on January 1, 1998, through the amalgamation of West Hawkesbury Township, Longueuil Township, the Town of Vankleek Hill, and the Village of L'Orignal.

 Communities

 The township comprises the communities of Aberdeen, Cassburn, Green Lane, Happy Hollow, Henrys Corners, L'Ange-Gardien, L'Orignal, Pleasant Corners, Ritchance, Riviera Estate, Sandy Hill, Springhill, Vankleek Hill, Vankleek Hill Station, Village Lanthier, and St. Eugene.

 The township administrative offices are located in Vankleek Hill.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Champlain had a population of 8665 living in 3750 of its 3964 total private dwellings, a change of from its 2016 population of 8706.
 With a land area of 207.02 km2, it had a population density of in 2021.